cmu-sei/crucible/docs/gallery/index.md

 8. If necessary, provide a **URL** to redirect users to a PDF or link.
 9. If desired, check the **Open URL in new tab** box.
 10. Add the appropriate **Move Number** for the article to indicate its order.
-11. Add the appropriate **Inject Number** for the article to indicate its order within the Move.
+11. Add the appropriate **Inject Number** for the article to indicate its order within the move.
 12. Specify the appropriate **Date/Time** for the article.
 13. Click **Save**.